-Applicants must agree to the EWCT's Scheme Terms and Conditions and sign a form of acceptance prior to a loan being released.
+Applicants must agree to the EWCT's Scheme Terms and Conditions and sign a form of acceptance prior to

 The loan shall be repaid in equal quarterly instalments over the period of the loan.
 The repayment schedule will be agreed during the application and acceptance process.